Skip to main content

 1. Entire Agreement

-This Agreement constitutes the entire Agreement between GSA and you concerning the use of the website and services, and may only be modified by the posting of a revised version on this page by GSA.
+This Rules of Use constitutes the entire agreement between GSA and you concerning the use of the Login.gov website and services, and may only be modified by the posting of a revised version on this page by GSA.

 2. Disputes

-Any disputes arising out of this Agreement and access to or use of the services shall be governed by federal law.
+Any disputes arising out of this Rules of Use and access to or use of the services shall be governed by federal law.

 3. No Waiver of Rights

-GSA’s failure to exercise or enforce any right or provision of this Agreement shall not constitute waiver of such right or provision.
+GSA’s failure to exercise or enforce any right or provision of these Rules of Use shall not constitute waiver of such right or provision.

 If you have questions about these terms or any other aspect of the Login.gov service, you can contact us at https://login.gov/contact.